-The policy is informed by the South African Constitution, the United Nations World Programme of Action for Youth to the Year 2000 and Beyond (1995), the African Youth Charter (2006), the National Development Plan (NDP) (2012) and various other policies.
+The policy is informed by the South African Constitution, the National Development Plan (NDP), the twenty-five (25) year review recommendations, mid-term assessment report on the implementation of NYP 2020, the African Youth Charter (2006), the United Nations World Programme of Action for Youth to the Year 2000 and Beyond (1995), and various other policies.

 The NDP is anchored on the Constitution's vision of a prosperous, democratic, non-sexist, non-racist and equal society.
 By 2030, the plan seeks to create an inclusive society that builds the capability of its active citizenry.

-The NYP 2020 shares this vision, built on the belief that South Africa has the potential and capacity to eliminate poverty and reduce inequality over the next two decades.
+The NYP 2030 shares this vision, built on the belief that South Africa has the potential and capacity to eliminate poverty and reduce inequality over the next decade.
 This requires a new approach - one that moves away from passive citizenry towards a socially and economically included society in which people are active champions of their own development, supported by an effective government.